 ||£10,800 + interest

 Interest on your Help to Buy ISA

-Switching providers for your Help to Buy ISA
+Switching between different Help to Buy ISA providers?

 How long are Help to Buy ISAs available?